Twenty years ago this past July, I arrived in Florence by train with three of my best friends from college.

 A bridge has been here in one form or another for over 1,000 years, though floods and wars have caused damage to various versions through the centuries.

-What makes the bridge so interesting is that it's lined with shops, something more common in the past.
+The bridge is so interesting because it's lined with shops, something more common in the past.

 Originally lined with butchers, today, you'll find souvenirs and jewelry shops instead.

 Travel Tip: The bridge is narrow, so it can be hard to enjoy walking across it during the day.
 Go at night to avoid the crowds.
 Musicians often perform on the bridge.
 When I walked across it one night, tourists danced in the street.

 A stone's throw east of the Ponte Vecchio is the Uffizi Gallery, one of the world's largest and most important museums.
-The Uffizi is to Italy as the Louvre is to France.
+The Uffizi Gallery is to Italy as the Louvre Museum is to France.

 In 2016, two million people visited to see priceless works of art from the Italian Renaissance, including Botticelli's famous Birth of Venus.

 The museum was initially created when the Medici family, who long ruled over Florence, began to die out.
 Initial art was donated to the city from their private collections.

 Travel Tip: Avoid long lines, which can last for hours, with a timed entrance ticket to the Uffizi Gallery.